ildar-shaimordanov/kubecli/README.md

 ## `KUBECLI_SEL`

-Declares a namespace for invocation as `kubectl -l "$KUBECLI_SEL" log`.
+Declares a selector for invocation as `kubectl logs -l "$KUBECLI_SEL"`.

 # ASSOCIATIONS AND CULTURAL REFERENCES